How to answer "I'll brag about you to my friends if..." on Bumble

 Why it falls flat: Humblebrag-by-proxy — uses the prompt to flex through whoever you'd brag about.
 Implies most people can't keep up and reads as condescending before any conversation has happened.

 The strongest answers name one specific bragworthy behavior with enough texture to feel earned — a sports-team grudge with family roots, handwritten thank-you notes that are slightly too emotional, a four-minute defense of a grocery store.
 The matcher reads someone who'd brag about real specific behaviors instead of resume bullets.
 The most common failure is the dealbreakers-flipped list ('you have a job, you don't ghost'), which signals scar tissue.
 The second most common is the transactional answer ('you take me to nice places'), which compresses the relationship into commerce.
 The third is the humblebrag-by-proxy ('you keep up with me intellectually'), which performs flex through the imagined partner.
-If you can think of one thing your closest friend has bragged about a partner for, write the parallel of that.

 What's a good "I'll brag about you to my friends if" Bumble answer?+